 If you’re a married person who has not experienced infidelity within your own relationship (and that’s great to hear), chances are, you have a family member or friend who has fallen prey to infidelity in marriage or is struggling in pursuit of surviving infidelity.

 The unfortunate reality is that reportedly half of all marriages will experience an affair—whether it’s physical or emotional—during the course of it.

 Cheating spouses are downright common

 When marriages are strained and lack relationship satisfaction, infidelity often rears its ugly head in relationships.
 It would be helpful to know these glaring signs of marital infidelity to know if your partner is cheating.

-And just why is that the case?
-The reasons are about as vast and unique as the marriages themselves, but some of the top causes are poor communication, lack of intimacy and personal needs not being met.
+The reasons for marital infidelity are about as vast and unique as the marriages themselves, but some of the top causes are poor communication, lack of intimacy and personal needs not being met.

 But what do you do if you do become the victim of infidelity?
-Is there a way that you can heal and your marriage can get past such a tragic situation?If you’re curious about how to help your marriage survive infidelity, here are 5 great tips to keep in mind:
+Is there a way that you can heal and your marriage can get past such a tragic situation of surviving infidelity?

 1. Decide that you want to fight for your marriage